MGDIS/core-ui/packages/stencil-helpers/doc/README.md

 ▸ **isTagName**(`element`, `tagNames`): `boolean`

-Check if element belong to the given tagNames list
+Check if element belongs to the given tagNames list

 #### Parameters